 Hey @ahrefs @maysoonhere & @timsoulo!
 Thanks for optimizing my Friday, my t-shirt collection and my coffee.
 Incredible packaging.
 It arrived in the cold north.
 Worn with pride! pic.twitter.com/Cs3QSzbZzV— Massive Kontent (@MassiveKontent) March 22, 2019

-Gestures like this can later be noticed by important blogs in a particular niche and mentioned in social media conversations:
+Gestures like this can later be noticed by influencers and mentioned in social media conversations:

 @ahrefs t-shirts.
 They just say tshirt on the front, but anyone who knows ahrefs will recognize it.
 They only way to get one is to win it, usually by being knowledgeable about their subject (SEO).
 Having one reps their brand *subtly* but also marks you as experienced.
 Brilliant. pic.twitter.com/ybMso3CV7b— Kris Roadruck (@KrisRoadruck) January 24, 2021

-Also, doing something important or highly regarded by the target audience can spread quite fast:
+Also, doing something important or highly regarded by your audience can spread quite fast:

 We’ll be reallocating our paid traffic budget (~$200k💰) for December away from the Google/Facebook—and into sponsoring the industry’s best creators and thought leaders.— Ahrefs (@ahrefs) November 24, 2021